TGOlson/tweetbeat-node/README.md

 Current sockets: 1
 ```

-View the in-process porting of the original tweetbeat to tweetbeat-node at `http://localhost:8080/tweetbeat`.

 ## Development

 Start the app with the Twitter stream initialized, set `STREAM=true`.
 This allows for conditionally connecting to the twitter stream, which is important to limit requests when in development.